vasantisuthar/vasantisuthar/README.md

 A self-taught geek developer and builder in full-stack web development, open-source enthusiast, and content-writer.
 I work in Javascript, with frontend and backend tools proficient in MERN stack, created various projects using these tools, and also contributed to open-source projects.
 I highly drive myself to bring quality, interactive, and user-friendly applications with optimal solutions.
 The learning curve is always high and dedicated to technology for upskilling.

 # 💫About Me :
-- :seedling: I am currently learning Next.js and DevOps.
+- :seedling: I am currently learning DevOps.
 - :earth_africa:		 I like to contribute to open source and explore github.
 - :handshake: If you want any collaboration feel free to mail me at vasantisuthar15@gmail.com.
 - :v: I'm open to opportunities.